Heinrich Isaac: Compositions

 Isaac is held in high regard for his Choralis Constantinus.
 It is a huge anthology of over 450 chant-based polyphonic motets for the Proper of the Mass.
 It had its origins in a commission that Isaac received from the Cathedral in Konstanz, Germany in April 1508 to set many of the Propers unique to the local liturgy.
 Isaac was in Konstanz because Maximilian had called a meeting of the Reichstag (German Parliament of nobles) there and Isaac was on hand to provide music for the Imperial court chapel choir.
 After the deaths of both Maximilian and Isaac, Ludwig Senfl, who had been Isaac's pupil as a member of the Imperial court choir, gathered all the Isaac settings of the Proper and placed them into liturgical order for the church year.
 But the anthology was not published until 1555, after Senfl's death, by which time the reforms of the Council of Trent had made many of the texts obsolete.
 The motets remain some of the finest examples of chant-based Renaissance polyphony in existence.

 Isaac composed a 6-voice motet Angeli Archangeli for the Feast of All Saint's Day, honoring angels, archangels, and all other saints.
 Another famous motet by Isaac is Optime pastor (Optime divino), written for the accession to the papacy of Medici pope Leo X. This motet compares the Pope to a shepherd capable of soothing all of his flock and binding them together.

 While in the service of the Medici in Florence, Isaac wrote a lament on the death of Lorenzo de' Medici, Quis dabit capiti meo aquam (1492), which set words by Lorenzo's favorite poet, Angelo Poliziano.

 Influence

 The influence of Isaac was especially pronounced in Germany, due to the connection he maintained with the Habsburg court.
 He was the first significant master of the Franco-Flemish polyphonic style who both lived in German-speaking areas, and whose music was widely distributed there.
 It was through him that the polyphonic style of the Netherlands became widely accepted in Germany, making possible the further development of contrapuntal music there.

-The Austrian serialist composer Anton Webern (1883–1945) gained his Ph.D. on Isaac's Choralis Constantinus, with Prof. Guido Adler, the doyen of musicology in Austria and Germany.
+The Austrian serialist composer Anton Webern (1883–1945) gained his PhD on Isaac's Choralis Constantinus, with Prof. Guido Adler, the doyen of musicology in Austria and Germany.